Improved measurements of the TeV-PeV extragalactic neutrino spectrum from joint analyses of IceCube tracks and cascades: Crosschecks with previous results

 The segmented spectra presented here are consistent with previously reported results with HESE~\cite{HESE7.5}, the cascades sample~\cite{SBUCascades}, the tracks sample~\cite{NorthernTracks} and the 2-year MESE sample~\cite{MESE_2yr}.
 However, there is a large overlap in the those data selections with the data samples shown in this paper.
 An exception is the Enhanced Starting Track Event Selection (ESTES)~\cite{ESTES}, where only $\sim \SI{30}{\percent}$ of MESE tracks are included in the ESTES sample and $\sim \SI{0.7}{\percent}$ of events in the tracks sample exist in ESTES.
 There is no overlap with the cascade sample of the CF and the MESE cascades, both of which dominate the segmented spectra of the respective analysis.
 The best fit astrophysical neutrino flux with the ESTES sample was consistent with a single power law~\cite{ESTES}, which was also the case for an earlier measurement with a starting event sample developed to measure inelasticity~\cite{IceCube:2018pgc}.
 A comparison of the segmented fits of MESE and CF with that of ESTES is shown in Fig \ref{fig:segmentedfit_cf_estes}.
 The segmented fit from ESTES was rebinned to match the previous cascades analysis~\cite{SBUCascades} and reported in~\cite{ESTES}, and we use this for the comparison shown in the figure.

 An apparent difference is the non-observation of a break in ESTES, which, however, relies on a single data point at the bin of 4-10~TeV.
 This point is in tension with the results shown in this paper at the 2$\,\sigma$ level.
 More significant at the 3$\,\sigma$ level is the deviation at \SIrange{21}{46}{TeV}, where the ESTES flux is smaller than the results reported here.
 There exist several notable differences between the ESTES analysis and the analyses presented here.
 The ESTES analysis was based on a single flavor fit of muon neutrinos with different angular acceptances and backgrounds when compared to the MESE and the CF analyses.
 ESTES used a different energy reconstruction when compared to the tracks sample of the CF, which can result in a shift of energy scale, a different treatment of systematic uncertainties, and a different parameterization of the atmospheric and self-veto uncertainties.
 With these differences, the origin of the tension is not fully understood.
+A comparison of the results obtained with the MESE and CF analyses reported in this paper with previous measurements from IceCube is shown in Tab.~\ref{tab:mese_results_icecube_comparison}.
 Future analyses will revisit these differences and make use of a more consistent systematics treatment across analyses, or even integrate the ESTES data into a fully combined fit with the data samples used here.